Major airlines are avoiding Pakistan’s airspace as tensions with India simmer following tourist massacre

 “A persistent increase in tensions could also impair Pakistan’s access to external financing and pressure its foreign-exchange reserves,” the Moody’s report said, according to Reuters.

-India, on the other hand, is not expected to see major disruptions to its economy since it has “minimal economic relations” with Pakistan, Moody’s added, according to Reuters.
+India, on the other hand, is not expected to see major disruptions to its economy since it has “minimal economic relations” with Pakistan, Moody’s added.

 Cultural exchanges stopped